dmyers2004/deploy/readme.md

 > deploy
 - Deploy Version 4.0.2 ---------------------------------------------------------
 # Using Deploy File /Users/randy/Projects/webapp/deploy.json
 Available Tasks:
-add access               Auto add the permissions to the orange permissions db table.
-backup database data     Backup only the database data.
-basic                    Run Basic Site Update.
-clear caches             Delete all files in the cache, uploads, downloads folders.
-clear sessions           Delete all files in the session folder.
-complete database backup Backup the entire database.
-complete                 Run Complete Site Update.
-copy public              Copy complete folders between package folders and public folders. git basic update         Fetch and Reset the basic git Modules.
-git generate             Display all of the GIT repositories in your project
-git status               Show the GIT branches of the projects git folders.
-git update               Fetch and Reset all git Modules.
-migrate                  Run migration Up.
-repair                   Repair folder permissions.
-self-update              Updates deploy to the latest version.
-selfupdate               Updates deploy to the latest version.
-site down                Site Down.
-site up                  Site Up.
-testing                  Create Symbolic links between package folders and public folders.
+add access               Auto add the permissions to the orange permissions db table. backup database data     Backup only the database data. basic                    Run Basic Site Update. clear caches             Delete all files in the cache, uploads, downloads folders. clear sessions           Delete all files in the session folder. complete database backup Backup the entire database. complete                 Run Complete Site Update. copy public              Copy complete folders between package folders and public folders. git basic update         Fetch and Reset the basic git Modules. git generate             Display all of the GIT repositories in your project git status               Show the GIT branches of the projects git folders. git update               Fetch and Reset all git Modules. migrate                  Run migration Up. repair                   Repair folder permissions. self-update              Updates deploy to the latest version. selfupdate               Updates deploy to the latest version. site down                Site Down. site up                  Site Up. testing                  Create Symbolic links between package folders and public folders.
 ```

 ## Command line Options include

--v verbose - show ***more*** output

--f use a different deploy file

--d use a different directory
+`-v`	Be verbose when running commands.

+`-f file`	Read this deployment file.

+`-d directory` Changes deploys current directory to directory.

+Example using all options
 `deploy -v -f ~/foobar/deploy2.json -d ~/foobar/project/folder site down`

 ## Included methods

-e - echo with color `e '<yellow>This is yellow</yellow> this is not'`
+e - Echo with color `e '<yellow>This is yellow</yellow> this is not'`

-v - verbose echo with color which is shown only if the verbose option is used `v 'hello world'`
+v - Verbose echo with color which is shown only if the verbose option is used. `v 'hello world'`

-heading - heading `heading 'This is a heading'`
+heading - Heading `heading 'This is a heading'`

-sub_heading - heading `sub_heading 'This is a sub heading'`
+sub_heading - Heading `sub_heading 'This is a sub heading'`

-table_heading - a table heading with columns  `table_heading 'First Name' 32 'Last Name' 32 Age 4`
+table_heading - A table heading with column widths.  `table_heading 'First Name' 32 'Last Name' 32 Age 4`

-table_column - a table column `table_columns Don 32 Appleseed 32 21 4`
+table_column - A table column with column widths. `table_columns Don 32 Appleseed 32 21 4`

-import - import a file in the merge scope. supported types include array, yaml, json, ini `import array {PWD}\.env`
+import - Import a file into merge scope.
+Supported types include array, yaml, json, ini `import array {PWD}\.env`

-gitx update - extended git (gitx) command to simplify a git update based on a branch `gitx update {PWD}/path {GIT_BRANCH}`
+gitx update - Extended git (gitx) command to simplify a git update based on a branch. `gitx update {PWD}/path {GIT_BRANCH}`

-gitx status extended git (gitx) command to view the branch of all git repositories `gitx status {PWD}/path`
+gitx status - Extended git (gitx) command to view the branch of all git repositories. `gitx status {PWD}/path`

-set - sets a deploy merge variable `set username 'Johnny Appleseed'`
+set - Sets a deploy merge variable. `set username 'Johnny Appleseed'`

-capture - capture shell script output into a deploy merge variable `capture variable_name 'date +%F_%T'`
+capture - Capture shell script output into a deploy merge variable. `capture variable_name 'date +%F_%T'`

-task - run another task inside the current task `task 'repair files'`
+task - Run another task inside the current task. `task 'repair files'`

-// Comment `// do something`
+// Comment. `// do something`

-// % Comment used for the tasks description `// % backup database`
+// % Comment used for the tasks description. `// % backup database`

 ## Switches

-sudo on/off - automatically appends sudo in front of all command line scripts `@sudo on` `@sudo off`
+sudo on/off - automatically appends sudo in front of all commands `@sudo on` `@sudo off`

+exit 1/0 - exit deploy with exit code `@exit 1` `@exit 0`

 ## Self Updating

 selfupdate or self-update - automatically download and update this  deploy script manager

+`deploy selfupdate` `deploy self-update`

 ## Sample
 ```